The right to express an interest to deliver services on behalf of the Council

 Somerset County Council

 The timescale for any procurement exercise will vary according to the nature, scale and complexity of the service that the EOI relates to.
-For example if you are submitting an EOI for a service where SCC has existing contracting obligations then we will need to take into account the period of time that the contract still has to run which could be a considerable period in some cases.
+For example if you are submitting an EOI for a service where we have existing contracting obligations then we will need to take into account the period of time that the contract still has to run which could be a considerable period in some cases.
 The procurement exercise will involve other potential providers, not just the relevant body that submitted the original EOI.

 Further advice and support for staff members interested in forming a staff mutual is available from the Cabinet Office.